 - 5. Prior to the FHMREC meeting you may be contacted by the lead reviewer for further clarification of your application. - 6.
-Attend the committee meeting on the day that the application is considered, if required to do so. - 1.
-Title of Project: Making sense of emotional distress.
-Exploring the narratives of women with a diagnosis of borderline personality disorder from a feminist perspective. - 2.
-Name of applicant/researcher: Alice Pettitt
+Attend the committee meeting on the day that the application is considered, if required to do so.

+1. Title of Project: Making sense of emotional distress.
+Exploring the narratives of women with a diagnosis of borderline personality disorder from a feminist perspective.

+2. Name of applicant/researcher: Alice Pettitt

-ETHICS SECTION 4-45 3.
-Type of study X Includes direct involvement by human subjects.
+3. Type of study X Includes direct involvement by human subjects.
 Involves existing documents/data only, or the evaluation of an existing project with no direct contact with human participants.
-Please complete the University Stage 1 Self Assessment part B. This is available on the Research Support Office website: LU Ethics.
+Please complete the University Stage 1 Self Assessment part B. This is available on the Research Support Office website: LU Ethics .
 Submit this, along with all project documentation, to Diane Hopkins.

-4. If this is a student project, please indicate what type of project by marking the relevant box/deleting as appropriate: (please note that UG and taught PG projects should complete FHMREC form UG-tPG, following the PhD Thesis PhD Pall.
-Care PG Diploma Masters dissertation PhD Mental Health PhD Org.
-Health & Well Being PhD Pub.
-Health DClinPsy SRP [if SRP Service Evaluation, please also indicate here: ] DClinPsy Thesis X
+4. If this is a student project, please indicate what type of project by marking the relevant box/deleting as appropriate: (please note that UG and taught PG projects should complete FHMREC form UG-tPG, following the PG Diploma Definition Masters dissertation PhD Thesis PhD Pall.
+Care PhD Pub.
+Health PhD Org.
+Health & Well Being PhD Mental Health MD DClinPsy SRP [ [if SRP Service Evaluation, please also indicate here: ] DClinPsy Thesis X

 5. Appointment/position held by applicant and Division within FHM Trainee Clinical Psychologist 6.
 Contact information for applicant: E-mail: a.pettitt@lancaster.ac.uk you can be contacted at short notice) Telephone: (please give a number on which 7.
-Project supervisor(s), if different from applicant : Dr. S. Hodge and Dr. G. Proctor 8.
-Appointment held by supervisor(s) and instituted Health Research, Division of Health Research, Div Poctorate in Clinical Psychology, Lancaster University; Dr. G.
+Project supervisor(s), if different from applicant: Dr. S. Hodge and Dr. G. Proctor Appointment held by supervisor(s) and institution(s) where based (if applicable): Dr. S. Hodge, Lecturer in Health Research, Division of Health Research, Doctorate in Clinical Psychology, Lancaster University; Dr. G. Proctor Names and appointments of all members of the research team (including degree where applicable)